nervosys/AutonomySim/docs/px4_sitl_wsl2.md

 fi
 ```

+!!! note
-**Note**: this code might already be there depending on the version of PX4 you are using.
+    This code might already be there depending on the version of PX4 you are using.

-**Note**: please be patient when waiting for the message:
+Please be patient when waiting for the message:

 ```text
 INFO  [simulator] Simulator connected on TCP port 4560.